 To be honest, even I have a lot to explore in this valley and that is why I had avoided writing a post like this although I had the information.
-However, I recently noticed that some other sites are writing Sainj Valley Guides, that too by using my photographs in an unauthorised manner.
+However, I recently noticed that some other sites are writing Sainj Valley Guides, that too by using my photographs in an unauthorized manner.
 So, I think I should write this post anyway.
 Do note that, this area is still unexplored and more gems will be unearthed in the days to come (and so I will keep updating it).

 Sainj Valley Travel Guide